-Although the cost share requirement applies to the project as a whole, including work performed by members of the project team other than the prime recipient, the prime recipient is legally responsible for paying the entire cost share.
-If the funding agreement is terminated prior to the end of the project period, the prime recipient is required to contribute at least the cost share percentage of total expenditures incurred through the date of termination.
+Although the cost share requirement applies to the project as a whole, including work performed by members of the project team other than the prime recipient, ii.
+Cost Share Allocation iii.
+Cost Share Types and Allowability

 The prime recipient is solely responsible for managing cost share contributions by the project team and enforcing cost share obligation assumed by project team members in subawards or related agreements.